bjornmeansbear/DefineEthics/README.md

 2. To The Client
 3. To The Public
 4. To The Art of Design itself

+(Where do printers, paper makers, etc. fit into this?
+Colleagues?)

 Design should ILLUMINATE problems (not just solve them...) ???
 Transcend traditional definition of duty???